EmilHvitfeldt/paletteer/CONTRIBUTING.md

 run `devtools::document()`.

-Include license reference in `LICENSE` file
+Include license reference in `LICENSE` file.

-Include reference in the end of README.Rmd and knit to finish.
+Include package information in `data-raw/package`.

+reknit readme.

+add instalation information to `data-raw/install_packages.R`.

 Include bullet in `NEWS.md` file.

 # Adding continuous palettes

+Make sure to only

 In `paletteer_c_wrappers.R` include a wrapper function in the format